 Last year while visiting Rajasthan, I embarked on a photo tour to Jaisalmer, which is called the ‘Golden city’ of India, as each and every infrastructure has a golden look to it.
-Jaisalmer fort and its surround areas are made of yellow limestone, hence the yellow or golden color.
+Jaisalmer fort and its surrounding areas are made of yellow limestone, hence the yellow or golden color.
 This golden color combined with the old history and culture of the town leads to stunning opportunities in the field of street photography.
 In fact, I feel Jaisalmer should be in the bucket list of every street photographer.

 Street photography inside Jaisalmer fort